Jeff Sayer

 ![]() |

 Agus KastanyaAgus Kastanya is a Professor at the Department of Forestry, Faculty of Agriculture, at Pattimura University, Ambon, Indonesia.
-Agus has many years of experience working in sustainable forest management in Indonesia.
+Prof Agus has many years of experience working in sustainable forest management in Indonesia.
 Based in Ambon, Maluku, he works closely with government agencies, NGOs, and communities to develop forest management programs on small islands, taking a landscape - seascape approach.
-Agus coordinates several research projects, facilitating multi-stakeholder partnerships between local and international organisations, including UNPATTI and UBC.
-More information Agus' research, teaching and recent achievements can be found here. |
+He coordinates several research projects, facilitating multi-stakeholder partnerships between local and international organisations, including UNPATTI and UBC.
+More information on Prof Agus' research, teaching and recent achievements can be found here. |

 ![]() |